pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### dAY 939 Git Revert

+Today I had to apply a git revert to a bad git merge, I have to learn better how to work with Spring and dependency injection with static classes.

 ##### Day 938 Thinking With Databases

 Today I learn about how works index in databases, this functionality is good but have your issues,